1. Introduce the Math Club and its goals

 b.
 Have a couple of problems that they might not be able to solve and use these to start discussions to learn how to work that type of problem.

 c.
-Or you could give them a pre-test to see their current level (see sample below).
+Or you could give them a pre-test to assess their current abilities

 9. Give take-home work.
 They may receive assistance on this work from parents, teachers, friends, etc. (see sample below).